rweddell/SmallProjects/README.md

 # RobWeddell
-School Projects from years at DePaul
+School Projects from years at DePaul University